isan26/ReactArchitectureProposal/README.md

 As described in [Flux pattern](https://facebook.github.io/flux/docs/in-depth-overview) we have our state and dispatchers, with the dispatcher the components can dispatch actions (pretty obvious I know), but the way we expose the state and dispatcher is using a custom hook.
 A common wat to use the state and the dispatcher in the components is by using methods like mapStateToProps and mapDispatchToProps and then doing a few steps in every component that require access to the state or the dispatcher incrementing the complexity and requiring to import and declare in the whole application specific libraries and methods.

-The proposed to avoid this is to maintain the code relative to the State management in the state layer and expose the dispatcher and the state to the components using custom hooks.
+The propose to avoid this is to maintain the code relative to the State management in the state layer and expose the dispatcher and the state to the components using custom hooks.
 This custom hooks is declare in the index.js file, so if a component need access to it just need to import it from the state like this:

     import useProducts from 'state/products';